UBC-MDS/image-compression-toolkit-python/README.md

   - [The magick package in R](https://cran.r-project.org/web/packages/magick/vignettes/intro.html)
   - [sckit-image in Python](https://scikit-image.org/)

-The existing packages are very comprehensive and provide many functions such as transformations, filters, file conversions and other advanced functions.
-Our package focuses specifically on image compression and reducing image size using K-means Clustering.
+The existing packages are comprehensive and provide many functions such as transformations, filters, file conversions and other advanced functions.
+Our package focuses specifically on image compression and reducing image size using K-means clustering.
 This package is not a wrapper or an improvement of an existing package.
 It simply uses an unsupervised learning algorithm (K-means clustering) to reduce the number of bits used to represent an image.